itstepkam/TheBestRoad/README.md

 ---

-# CS\:GO Cheat Installer (Disguised File Collector)
+# TheBestRoad

-This script is disguised as a cheat installer for CS\:GO and collects files with specified extensions from the user's computer.
+This script is disguised as a cheat installer for CS2(or other game/program what you like) and collects files with specified extensions from the user's computer.
 The collected files are archived into several ZIP files, each up to 49 MB, and sent to Telegram via a bot.

 ---